Sequential Monte Carlo Methods in the nimble R Package: Sequential Monte Carlo methods for state-space models

 \subsection{Particle MCMC methods}

-Particle MCMC methods \citep{andrieu10} also allow joint sampling from the posterior distribution of the states and the fixed parameters but in a manner quite different from the Liu and West filter.
-Particle MCMC takes advantage of the ability of certain particle filters to provide estimates of the marginal likelihood of the data, that is, $\tilde{p}(y_{1:T}|\theta) \approx \int_{X}p(y_{1:T}|x_{1:T},\theta)p(x_{1:T}|\theta)dx_{1:T}$.
+Particle MCMC methods \citep[PMCMC; ][]{andrieu10} allow joint sampling from the posterior distribution of the states and the top-level parameters.
+PMCMC takes advantage of the ability of certain particle filters to provide unbiased estimates of the (marginal) likelihood, that is, $\tilde{p}(y_{1:T}|\theta) \approx \int_{X}p(y_{1:T}|x_{1:T},\theta)p(x_{1:T}|\theta)dx_{1:T}$.
 For example, the bootstrap filter and auxiliary filter \citep{pitt02} can both be used to provide unbiased estimates of the marginal likelihood, as detailed in Sections~\ref{subsubsec:Boot} and~\ref{subsubsec:Aux}.
-Below, we detail the Particle Marginal Metropolis Hastings (PMMH) algorithm, one of three algorithms provided in \citet{andrieu10}.
-The PMMH algorithm is available as a sampler within \pkg{nimble}'s MCMC framework, providing a generally applicable and highly customizable method for inference.
+Building upon the framework of \citet{andrieu09}, \citet{andrieu10} showed that using this approximation when calculating a Metropolis-Hastings acceptance ratio yields an ``exact approximate'' algorithm.
+Although it seems to rely on an approximation, formally it samples from an auxiliary space of all states and indices sampled during the SMC run.
+The marginal distribution of this enhanced space matches the desired target distribution, so it samples from exactly the correct target distribution based upon approximate likelihood calculations.
+See \citet{dahlin19} for a gentle introduction.
+Below, we detail the particle marginal Metropolis Hastings (PMMH) algorithm, one of three algorithms provided in \citet{andrieu10}.
+The PMMH algorithm is available as a sampler within \pkg{nimble}'s general MCMC framework.

-At each iteration $i$, the PMMH algorithm first proposes a value $\theta^{*}$ for the model parameters $\theta$ from a proposal distribution $q(\theta^{*}|\theta^{i-1})$.
+At each iteration $i$, the PMMH algorithm first proposes a value $\theta^{*}$ for the model parameters $\theta$ from a proposal distribution $q(\theta^{*}|\theta^{(i-1)})$.
 Using this proposed value for $\theta$, a particle filter is then run, which provides an estimate $\tilde{p}(y_{1:T}|\theta^{*})$ of the likelihood given the proposed parameters.
-This marginal likelihood estimate is used to generate a sample via a Metropolis-Hastings sampler.
-Each iteration of the algorithm will provide us with a single sample from $p(\theta|y_{1:T})$.
-If interest also lies in getting samples from the filtering distribution of the latent states, an index $l$ can be sampled from $\{1,\ldots,K\}$ using the particle filter weights $\{\pi_{t}^{(k)}\}_{k=1}^{K}$ at each iteration $i$, and the particle chain $x_{1:T}^{(l)}$ can be drawn from the output of the particle filter at that iteration.
+This marginal likelihood estimate is used to calculate the Metropolis-Hastings acceptance probability for $\theta^{*}$.
+By default, the algorithm saves the chain of $\theta$ samples.
+If latent states are needed, an index $j$ is sampled from $\{1,\ldots,M\}$ using the final particle filter weights $\{\pi_{T}^{(m)}\}_{m=1}^{M}$ in PMMH iteration $i$, and the latent states $x_{1:T}^{(i)}$ for the $i^{th}$ PMMH iteration are set to the $j^{th}$ latent state sequence, $x_{1:T}^{(j)}$, from the $i^{th}$ run of the particle filter.
+Importantly, one does not need to record all states and indices used in the particle filter run, but one does need to retain $\tilde{p}(y_{1:T}|\theta^{*})$ if $\theta^{*}$ is accepted.

+If the latent states, $x_{1:T}$, are not needed as part of the PMMH output, the steps to track and record them can simply be skipped.